Vkrisztian01/Competitive-Programming-Portfolio/README.md

 ### Overview

-This portfolio displays a collection of elementary problems I tackled from the famous **CSES Problem Set**.
-The goal of this repository is to demonstrate the range of my **Algorithmic Problem Solving** knowledge, as well as to show the methology I use when it comes to Competitive Programming Training.
-Additionally, the viewer may also find a collection of **Advanced Problems** that I selected from multiple platforms.
-These problems are to demonstrate how challanging these topics can get in competitions.
+This portfolio showcases a collection of algorithmic challenges I have tackled, mostly from the ***CSES Problem Set***.

 ### Problem Categories